Building an N-Best Reranking Layer for Better Korean STT (Without Extra API Calls)

 - 14. How I Fixed AI Over-correction

-When a final onresult event fires, you get a SpeechRecognitionResult that may contain multiple alternatives:
+When a final onresult event fires, you get a SpeechRecognitionResult with multiple alternatives:

 event.results[0][0] = { transcript: "API integration failed", confidence: 0.87 }